akhawaja2014/Interactive-Segmentation-and-3D-Reconstruction-of-Tumor-and-Prostate-Lobes/README.md

-# Semi Automatic Segmentation of Prostate using computer vision
+# Semi Automatic Segmentation of Prostate using Active Contour method
  Prostate cancer is most common cancer among men.
 There has been a lot of research to detect the cancer at the earliest possible stage.
 A number of meth- ods are available and used to detect tumor, but scientific community is always